New Jersey Criminal Defense Attorneys

 We can discuss whether your reason was valid not to appear in court.

-What Do I Do if I Have a Warrant?
+What Do I Do if I Have a Warrant in New Jersey?

 Contact a criminal defense attorney if you have a warrant out for your arrest.
 We can help you proactively prevent an unexpected arrest if you’re aware of your warrant.
 We will help with your surrendering and booking with the police.
 We advise that you do not resist your arrest if the police come to serve your warrant.

-With a combined 30 years of criminal law experience, we have proudly been able to serve the following areas:
+With a combined 30 years of criminal law experience, we have proudly been able to serve the following areas in New Jersey:

-If you are accused of a crime in either of these areas or any other nearby areas in New Jersey, contact our office today.
+If you are accused of a crime in Monmouth County, Wall Township, or any other nearby areas in New Jersey, contact our office today.

 The criminal process in New Jersey is complex, and the laws vary.
 It takes an experienced Monmouth County criminal defense attorney who has an in-depth understanding of New Jersey law to assess your case and protect your rights.